 2XL Cattle Company is a family-owned Angus seedstock and grass finishing operation located in the rolling hills of southern Iowa.
 The herd started as 20 commercial cows to be utilized as embryo recipients in 2010, and with the purchase of the first registered Angus embryo donors the family was hooked on developing elite Angus genetics.
-Since that time, the herd has expanded rapidly with the purchase of elite donors from multiple herds from across the Midwest with embryo transfer and AI at the heart of the genetic progress.
-Today, 2XL Cattle Company has approximately 120 cow/calf pairs in spring and fall herds with nearly 75% of those being registered Angus cattle.
+Since that time, the herd expanded rapidly to over 150 cows with the purchase of elite donors from multiple herds from across the Midwest with embryo transfer and AI at the heart of the genetic progress.
+The operation reached it’s peak in 2018 and a decision was made to disperse nearly the entire herd.
+Today, the operation continues on a smaller scale with young stock from many of the foundation female lines kept to carry on the 2XL breeding program.
 We invite you to get to know each member of this family operation a little better:

 Drs.
 Adam Krull and Amanda Kreuder Krull – Owners